canada-ca/open-source-logiciel-libre/en/guides/contributing-to-open-source-software.md

 ### Contributors Licence Agreement

-Contributors Licence Agreements (CLA) are contracts that some project owners require external contributors to sign before accepting their contirbutions.
+Contributors Licence Agreements (CLA) are contracts that some project owners require external contributors to sign before accepting their contributions.
 Those contracts could state various clauses, including the following examples:

 - The external contributor confirms that the original work (the contribution) is their own work and can thus legally share it with the project.
 - The copyright of the contribution needs to be transferred to the project owners.